home26/WebsiteOfHong/content/publication/MCM/index.md

 ---
-title: "AWS Certified DevOps Engineer-Professional"
+title: "The Mathematical Contest in Modeling"
 date: "2018-04-01T00:00:00Z"
 doi: ""